Real Estate is a Popular Investment Choice

 The IRS does not specify the type of private placements that can be made by tax-advantaged savings accounts; it only specifies investments you cannot make.
 Refer to IRS rules and regulations for complete information on prohibited transactions, including its definition of disqualified persons.
 The structure and form of your private placement can also vary depending on the type of Cama account you open (see Plan Types).
 Here are general limitations regarding real estate investments:

 - Your account may not purchase property from, or sell or rent property to, yourself or any disqualified person.
+You may not turn it into a rental property to earn rental income from a disqualified person.

 - Property expenses, including taxes, insurance, and any repairs made, must be paid from funds in your account or income generated by the property.